rshilpa16/OTT-Analysis/README.md

 ## Problem Statement

-This dashboard contains three files which helps the OTT understand their customers better.
+This dashboard contains files which helps the OTT to understand their customers better.
 It helps the OTT know if their customers are satisfied with their services.
-Through different ratings, they get to know their improvement area, & thus they can improve their services by identifying these area.
-It also lets them to compare the OTT.
+Through different ratings, they get to know their improvement area, and thus they can improve their services by identifying these area.
+It also lets them to compare the OTT of different platform.

 Here, Netflix(584) have least number of show while Amazon prime making highest number of movies (7814) and series(1854)